801

 Are high-risk jurisdictions pre-loaded?

-Yes — 27 countries across three regulatory categories: FATF Call for Action (DPRK, Iran, Myanmar), Comprehensive UK sanctions (Russia, Belarus), and the 22-country FATF Grey List (Algeria, Angola, Bulgaria, Burkina Faso, Cameroon, Côte d’Ivoire, Croatia, Haiti, Kenya, Mali, Monaco, Namibia, Nepal, Nigeria, Philippines, South Africa, South Sudan, Syria*, Tanzania, Venezuela*, Vietnam, Yemen*).
-Syria, Venezuela and Yemen carry both Grey-list status and UK sanctions exposure.
-This is data firms normally buy from FATF vendors — shipped.
+Yes — 27 countries, pre-seeded across three categories: FATF Call for Action (DPRK, Iran, Myanmar), comprehensive UK sanctions (Russia, Belarus) and the 22-country FATF Grey List.
+Three carry both Grey-list status and UK sanctions exposure.
+The kind of data firms usually buy separately — shipped in the module.

 Can I customise the FC Health score weights?

-Yes — this is a genuine differentiator.
-The dashboard “+ Customise weights” opens 10 sliders (AML 22 / Sanctions 18 / TM 14 / CDD 12 / SAR 10 / ABC 8 / Fraud 6 / MAR 5 / Tax 3 / Governance 2 by default — FCA enforcement priority).
-A PI/EMI can weight Sanctions to 30; a wealth manager can push CDD to 22; an IFA can drop TM to 8.
-The Health score recomputes live.
-The 60% pillar + 40% checklist composite means a firm can’t self-serve-tick its way to green without meeting the hard FCA minimums.
+Yes — a genuine differentiator. “+ Customise weights” opens 10 sliders (regulator-priority defaults) so a PI/EMI can weight Sanctions up, a wealth manager can push CDD up, and an IFA can drop TM.
+The Health score recomputes live, and the 60/40 pillar-plus-checklist composite means a firm can’t tick its way to green without meeting the hard regulator minimums.

 How does it integrate with the rest of RegTechPRO?

-Live cross-module flows: evidence tagged Financial Crime surfaces in the Document Library and in the relevant FC register; horizon items from the Horizon Scanning module pre-populate the FC Horizon & Whistleblowing tab; training completions feed the Training Matrix; the 10 FC policies live in the Policy Library and are pulled into the Governance & Training tab; FC breach events flow into the platform-wide breach register.
+Live cross-module flows — evidence surfaces in the Document Library, horizon items pre-populate the FC horizon tab, training completions feed the Training Matrix, the 10 FC policies sit in the Policy Library, and FC breaches flow into the platform-wide breach register.
 One platform, one set of data, one source of truth.

 How much does the Financial Crime Suite cost?